pllab/cs162-tutorials/2-algebraic-datatypes.md

 ```

 The goal of this method is to evaluate a certain expression down to a single number.
 Include the binary operations `+`, `-` and `*`, as well as the unary operation `-`.
 Read chapter 14 of the text book to get a handle of tests and assertions and write your own tests for this method to submit with the code.
 All variables should evaluate to **1** in all operations (since we haven't specified assignment yet in our little arithmetic expression language).
 An example of `evaluate` would be:

-[//]: # (Rather than give the examples here, can we just put them in the unit tests and tell them to look there?
-I want them to get in the habit of always seeing unit tests for all code, and they have the advantage of being immediately executable.)

 ```scala
 evaluate(Num(100))